James Haire: Work

 In 2009 he became a member of the Center of Theological Inquiry (CTI) at Princeton, USA, and in 2019 he became a McCord Fellow at the CTI.
-In 2011 he became an Honorary Fellow of Emmanuel College, University of Queensland.
+In 2011 he became an Honorary Fellow of Emmanuel College, University of Queensland, Australia.
 In 2012 he became extraordinary professor of theology at the University of Halmahera, Indonesia, where he had previously been visiting professor.
 Since 2012 he has been a member of the Board of International Evaluators for the Manfred Lautenschlaeger Award for Theological Promise (the successor to the John Templeton Award for Theological Promise) in the Wissenschaftlich-theologisches Seminar at the Ruprecht Karl University of Heidelberg, Germany, where he was also Scholar-in-Residence at the Forschungszentrum Internationale und Interdisziplinäre Theologie (FIIT).
 He is an elected Member of the International Academy of Practical Theology (IAPT), an elected Member of the International Association for Mission Studies (IAMS), and a Foundation Member of the International Reformed Theological Institute (IRTI).
-Since 2011 he has been a Centre Member of the Global Network of Research Centers for Theology, Religious and Christian Studies.
+Since 2011 he has been a Centre Member of the Global Network of Research Centers for Theology, Religious and Christian Studies, later named the Global Network for Theology and Religion.
+He has also been a Visiting Scholar at Fuller Theological Seminary, Pasadena, USA; Princeton Theological Seminary, USA; and the University of Durham, UK.

 He was co-chair of the National Dialogue between the Uniting Church in Australia and the Catholic Church in Australia from 1992 to 2004.
 He represented the Uniting Church at the Fifth World Conference on Faith and Order of the World Council of Churches at Santiago de Compostela, Spain in 1993, and was an official guest at the Ninth Assembly of the World Council of Churches meeting in Porto Alegre, Brazil, in 2006.
 In 2001 he became the first non-Anglican to preach at the Opening and Closing Eucharist Services, and to conduct the daily Bible Studies, at the General Synod of the Anglican Church of Australia.
 In 2008 he was head of the World Council of Churches’ Living Letters delegation visit to Indonesia.
 In 2009 and 2012 he was a member of the Australian delegations to the fifth and sixth governmental Regional Interfaith Dialogues in Perth, Australia and Semarang, Indonesia.